LSD Trip for Intelligentsia.

 Eddie uses himself as the subject in the iso tank, driving ever deeper into sensory deprivation until director Ken Russell has to invest in extra creamy special effects to emulate the sensory overload a la 2001: A SPACE ODYSSEY meets TRON.
 When a Primal Man eventually pops out of the iso tank, everything – as they say – goes ape.

-It is, after all, just someone cavorting around in an ape suit.
+It is, after all, just someone in an ape suit.

 Oh well, it’s Ken Russell.
 Mr. Erratic.

-Wacky psychedelia fireworks the movie’s last sequences and we envy Eddie’s LSD – musta be some deluxe shit he scored from those tribespeople for it to short out the electricity in the university, crush all the pipes, blow out the windows and turn the isolation tank into a whirlpool…
+Wacky psychedelia fireworks the movie’s last sequences and we envy Eddie’s LSD – musta be some deluxe shit he scored from those tribespeople for it to short out the electricity in the university with Movie Sparks, crush all the pipes, blow out the windows and turn the isolation tank into a whirlpool…